ijlee2/ember-container-query/README.md

 ```

 <details>
-<summary>Use Glint? ✨</summary>
+<summary>Use Glint or <code>&lt;template&gt;</code> tag? ✨</summary>

+- Update your template registry to extend this addon's.
+Check the [Glint documentation](https://typed-ember.gitbook.io/glint/using-glint/ember/using-addons#using-glint-enabled-addons) for more information.

+    ```ts
+    /* types/global.d.ts */

+    import '@glint/environment-ember-loose';

+    import type EmberContainerQueryRegistry from 'ember-container-query/template-registry';

+    declare module '@glint/environment-ember-loose/registry' {
+      export default interface Registry extends EmberContainerQueryRegistry, /* other addon registries */ {
+        // local entries
+      }
+    }
+    ```

-- If you are using [strict mode](https://github.com/ember-template-imports/ember-template-imports), then you are good to go!
+- If you are using [`<template>` tag](https://github.com/ember-template-imports/ember-template-imports), you are good to go!
+Use the named import to consume things.

     ```ts
     /* app/components/tracks.{gjs,gts} */